Satish-A-Wadekar/GoogleCharts-Renderer/README.md

   - test with dummy data also if you want.

 # How it works
-in my project i have developed google Chart Configuration generator page where you just need to select chart of which you want to generate settings, once you select,all appropriate google chart settings get render on page with options where you can chnage their values and add custome values into it. you can test your entered custome values also, even you can try to draw google chart with dummy JSON data.
+in my project i have developed google Chart Configuration generator page where you just need to select chart of which you want to generate settings, once you select,all appropriate google chart settings get render on page with options where you can change their values and add custome values into it. you can test your entered custome values also, even you can try to draw google chart with dummy JSON data.

-  once you done with all the customization, you just need to export your customised setting. this will give you google chart settiongs in JSON format. all you have to do is just copy these settings and pass it to GooglechartRenderer plugin in your website. and its done
+  once you done with all the customization, you just need to export your customised setting. this will give you google chart settings in JSON format. all you have to do is just copy these settings and pass it to GooglechartRenderer plugin in your website. thats it...

 ## Properties